 About the MACI and MPFL Procedure

 So, why the MACI procedure?
 What is it exactly?
-I had two issues going on with my knew.
+I had two issues going on with my knee.
 First, I had terrible knee instability.
 Second, I had a lot of cartilage damage.
 The MACI procedure is a two part procedure where they took a biopsy of the cartilage in my knee during the first surgery.
 A lab took that biopsy and grew more of my own cartilage.
 In the second surgery, they cut way all the damaged cartilage and replaced it with my new cartilage.
 The next thing they did during the second surgery was the MPFL Reconstruction.
 With that procedure, they took out a tendon and used a donor tendon to help stabilize my knee.

 How Are Things 8 Months Later?